ibm-cloud-docs/sap-powervs/overview-overview.md

 -  If **sharefs instance is enabled**, then all filesystems provisioned for sharefs instance will be **NFS exported and mounted** on all NetWeaver Instances.
 -  **Do not specify** a filesystem `/sapmnt` explicitly for NetWeaver instance as, it is created internally when sharefs instance is not enabled.

-## SAP S/4HANA or BW/4HANA Variation
+## Variation - SAP S/4HANA or BW/4HANA
 {: #overview-sap-s4hana-bw4hana}

 SAP S/4HANA or BW/4HANA' variation of 'Power Virtual Server for SAP HANA' creates a basic and expandable SAP system landscape builds on the foundation of [{{site.data.keyword.powerSysFull}} with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) deployable architecture.
 PowerVS instances for SAP HANA, SAP NetWeaver and optionally for shared SAP files are deployed and preconfigured for SAP installation.